9 Reasons Why Cell Phone Signals Suddenly Go Bad

 TIP: Don’t put off charging your phone.
 You may find yourself with a weak signal when you need it most.
 If you don’t have access to a power source, try to have a charged power bank on hand at all times just in case.

 Eruptions on the surface of the sun send plumes of gas into the atmosphere and have been known to disrupt mobile phone communications.
 These so-called solar flares produce shock waves that travel through space.
-They can disrupt the signals sent to and from a satellite and produce changes in the Earth’s magnetic field.
-Obviously, this does not bode well for your cellular signal.
+This can mess with satellites and Earth's magnetic field, causing temporary issues with your cell reception.

 TIP: Unfortunately, there is not much that can be done about cosmic events.